 - red streaks start to appear on the skin around the boil

-- if your child seems unwell or has a fever.
+- if you have a fever.

 A doctor might: